-4. Assessing how grant and contract agreements and reimbursements can be modified to enable nonprofit recipients to combat the climate crisis and reduce greenhouse gas emissions.
+- 4. Assessing how grant and contract agreements and reimbursements can be modified to enable nonprofit recipients to respond to issues of national significance, including climate change. - (b) Administration

-(b) Administration

-- (i) The White House ONS shall have a staff headed by the Assistant to the President for the Nonprofit Sector (the "Nonprofit Advisor"), as designated by the President, and shall have such staff and other assistance to the extent permitted by law, as may be necessary to carry out the provisions of this order.
-The White House ONS operations shall begin no later than 30 days from the date of this order. - (ii) The White House ONS shall coordinate with the liaison and point of contact designated by executive departments as appropriate with respect to its mission, as well as the Interagency Council, and Advisory Board on the Nonprofit Sector created by this order. - (iii) All executive departments and agencies shall cooperate with the White House ONS and provide such information, support, and assistance to the White House ONS as it may request and to the extent permitted by law. - (iv) The White House ONS may accept detailees from other parts of the Executive Branch, and from the nonprofit sector, as permitted by law, to carry out its functions.
+(i) The White House ONS shall have a staff headed by the Assistant to the President for the Nonprofit Sector (the "Nonprofit Advisor"), as designated by the President, and shall have such staff and other assistance to the extent permitted by law, as may be necessary to carry out the provisions of this order.
+The White House ONS operations shall begin no later than 30 days from the date of this order.

+(ii) The White House ONS shall coordinate with the liaison and point of contact designated by executive departments as appropriate with respect to its mission, as well as the Interagency Council, and Technical Working Groups on the Nonprofit Sector created by this order.

+(iii) All executive departments and agencies shall cooperate with the White House ONS and provide such information, support, and assistance to the White House ONS as it may request and to the extent permitted by law.

+(iv) The White House ONS may accept detailees from other parts of the Executive Branch, and from the nonprofit sector, as permitted by law, to carry out its functions.